sns-sdks/python-facebook/README.rst

 SUPPORT
 =======

-``python-facebook-api`` had been being developed with Pycharm under the free JetBrains Open Source license(s) granted by JetBrains s.r.o., hence I would like to express my thanks here.
+``python-facebook-api`` has been developed with Pycharm under the free JetBrains Open Source license(s) granted by JetBrains s.r.o., hence I would like to express my thanks here.

 .. image:: docs/docs/images/jetbrains.svg